 - see if the debt you owe (in some cases, county court judgments (CCJs)) could be enforced in the High Court;

-- understand your rights if High Court Enforcement Officers try to take your goods;
+- understand your rights if high court bailiffs try to take your goods;

-- apply to court to stop High Court Enforcement Officers acting; and
+- apply to court to stop high court bailiffs acting; and

 - find out other ways a creditor can enforce a high court judgment against you.

 The sample letter mentioned in this fact sheet can be filled in on our website.